DavidMorano/rightcore/makesafe1/README.txt

 			cache[=<n>]	set cache ON or OFF (default is ON) par=<n>		set parallelism
 -z		do not complain about no files specified
+-npar		number of paralleln processors employed
--V		print program version to standard error and then exit
+-V		print command version to standard error and then exit